Dogs I Met and Cats I Tried to Meet

 One particularly fun assignment was an abcedario, an alphabet.
 Most people chose animal themes or other familiar ideas.
 I thrashed around for a concept.
 As I used to tell my own students when I taught writing and illustration at City College San Francisco, the more personal the more universal.
 Don't be afraid to go deep.
 So I followed my own advice.
 I was 54 remember?
 What could be deeper or more personal to my experience at that moment than… menopause.

-On his 100th day in office just last month, I proudly launched my alphabet of our President, Donald Trump.
+On his 100th day in office just last month, I launched (with trepidation) my alphabet of our President, Donald Trump.
 I call it My Trumpabet.
 A is for Arrogant, B is for Bully, C is for Climatically Challenged.
-Because Trump's attack on The National Endowment for the Arts, an independent federal agency that funds the creative capacity of our country, I am happily donating 25% of all proceeds on sales of My Trumpabet to the NEA.
+Because of Trump's attack on The National Endowment for the Arts, an independent federal agency that funds the creative capacity of our country, I am happily donating 25% of all proceeds on sales of My Trumpabet to the NEA.

 Like I said, don’t be afraid to tell your own truth.